 - producing works to be seen by large audiences, such as CPA concerts, visual art, performance and digital media outputs

-- mobilizing the university’s physical infrastructure as a public resource – Spike Island, UWE Centre for Sport, UWE Transport, plans for the new campus
+- mobilizing the university’s physical infrastructure as a public resource – Spike Island, Centre for Sport, Transport, plans for the new campus

 - supporting government agendas, such as engaging young people with STEM subjects, widening participation and enterprise.

-UWE is one of the first UK universities to sign the Public Engagement Manifesto.
+UWE Bristol was one of the first UK universities to sign the Public Engagement Manifesto.